ule270/ntz-java/README.md

 *How do you "persist" data from one running of a program to another??*

 This lab shows a simple "store it in a file" solution.
 It also encourages you to try to make this useful to you so that you might end up using your own code as a tool to keep yourself organized(!).

 NTZ is a command line note tool that doesn't involve terminal based editors, but does involve Java.
 You've been provided with a very simple file backed data store called `FileMap`.
 It acts like a Key/Value database, which can be stored in a file.
 It has an internal `HashMap<String,NoteList>` and all it does is `load()` and `save()` itself to a file named "ntz.db".
-It's purpose is to show you a simple way to persist your Notez' data into a file.
+Its purpose is to show you a simple way to persist your Notez' data into a file.
 See more about the ObjectInputStream/ObjectOutputStream classes.

 A `NoteList` is merely an ArrayList<String>.